 - George Washington and the General’s Dog by Frank Murphy

 (Resource shown: RL1.6)

 In first grade and second grade, we want students to be able to identify WHO is telling the story in fiction texts.
 This is students’ first exposure to narration, which is essential to understanding point of view.
-First, introduce the different types of point of view, such as first person and third person.
-You can choose to teach second person, however, they’re going to focus more on first and third person narrative.
-Common core also wants them to be able to identify who is telling the story at different points of the story.
+First, introduce the different types of points of view, such as first person and third person.
+You can choose to teach second person, however, they’re going to focus more on first and third-person narrative.
+Common Core also wants them to be able to identify who is telling the story at different points of the story.

 Practice, Practice, Practice

-Practice with a lot of read alouds.
-When choosing your read-alouds, be sure to vary the narration.
-A good sampling of first and third person narrations should be represented in your read alouds.
-See the strong books suggested above for point of view teaching activities and ideas!
+Practice with a lot of read-alouds.
+When choosing your read-aloud, be sure to vary the narration.
+A good sampling of first and third-person narrations should be represented in your read-alouds.
+See the strong books suggested above for point-of-view teaching activities and ideas!
 As you read, stop (often) and ask: WHO is telling the story? *5-10 times per read-aloud* This repeated questioning strategy will help students become accustomed to thinking about WHO is telling the story, throughout the entire story.
 Once you’ve exposed your students to this on several occasions, go back to those books.
 Reread them and this time, when asking WHO is telling the story, you can start to discuss narration and point of view.

 Utilize Recognizable Texts

 Then, pull in many familiar texts that students can retell easily.
 This example is an activity from my 1st and 2nd grade POV unit.
 The students are using quotes that Mama, Papa, Baby, and the narrator say in Goldilocks.
 Students should be fairly comfortable with this story from repeated readings.
 So, being able to identify random quotes from the story will help strengthen the act of identifying who is talking at a given point in a text.